section-engineering-education/engineering-education/content/articles/introduction-to-secrets-management-with-doppler/index.md

 Doppler dashboard is a browser-based interactive platform where users can organize secrets into projects and environments.
 The Doppler Dashboard has access to secrets in your projects, keeping the local development and Doppler in sync.

 #### Working with Doppler
 Within Doppler, you can create as many projects as you need - considering the applications being developed.
-The secrets in every project can exist in any environment – development, test, load or production.
+The secrets in every project can exist in any environment – development, test, load, or production.

 ![Doppler dashboard](/engineering-education/introduction-to-secrets-management-with-doppler/project.png)